 5. Knee to Chest Stretch

-Lift the bent leg, pull the knee up towards the chest, and hold.
+Lay on your back with one leg straight and the other bent so that your knee points upward.
+Lift the bent leg, pull the knee up towards your chest, and hold.

 6. Wrist Stretch